robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 I have to thank many lunch time conversations with Janis and [Evan](https://evan.carlin.com) for challenging my convictions.
-I also have to thank Warren Buffet for saying "You have to learn how to value businesses and know the ones that are within your circle of competence and the ones that are outside."
+I also have to thank Warren Buffett for saying "You have to learn how to value businesses and know the ones that are within your circle of competence and the ones that are outside."